Andes Mint Chip Soft Fudgy Chocolate Cookies

 - Using a large cookie scoop, 1/4-cup measure, or your hands, form approximately 14 equal-sized mounds of dough.
 Roll into balls, and flatten slightly.

-Adapted from Quadruple Chocolate Soft Fudgy Pudding Cookies
+- Recipe adapted from my Quadruple Chocolate Soft Fudgy Pudding Cookies.